Dr. Matthew Steliga

 Only Comprehensive Cancer Center in Arkansas

 UAMS has the only comprehensive cancer center and research facility in Arkansas.
-The Winthrop P. Rockefeller Cancer Institute has a full team of medical professionals dedicated to treating mesothelioma.
+The Winthrop P. Rockefeller Cancer Institute has a full team of medical professionals dedicated to providing mesothelioma treatment.
+The main options for treatment are surgery, chemotherapy, immunotherapy and radiation therapy.

 “Before I arrived,” he said, “we referred patients out of state for surgery.
 Now we don’t do that, which is good.
 A lot of patients can’t travel or they have difficulty traveling.”

-Dr. Steliga is many patients’ first choice for diagnosis, but he can provide a second opinion on whether surgery is an option.
-If so, he has experience performing both extrapleural pneumonectomy and pleurectomy with decortication.
-So you won’t need to go to any other doctor or hospital to have surgery.
+Dr. Steliga is many patients’ first choice as a doctor, but he can also provide a second opinion on whether surgery is an option for patients who saw a different doctor first.
+Has experience performing the two main surgery choices for pleural mesothelioma: extrapleural pneumonectomy and pleurectomy with decortication.

 “We’ve been doing a lot more pleurectomy/decortication or even an extended pleurectomy where we take out the diaphragm and pericardium,” he said, noting EPP has more risks due to removing the lung.